Urology Care Foundation - What is Urologic Radiology?

 What is a Retrograde Urethrogram

-Retrograde urethrogram is a tool used to evaluate trauma to the penile urethra or urethral disease.
+Retrograde urethrogram is a tool used to evaluate trauma to the penile urethra or urethral disease, such as strictures.

 For this test, a catheter is inserted about two centimeters into the penis.
-Contrast dye is injected through a tiny balloon on the catheter.
-Several X-rays are taken, or a fluoroscope is used to clearly see details on a special screen.
+Contrast (dye) is injected through the catheter.
+Several X-rays are taken with a C-arm using fluoroscopy, to clearly see the inside of the urethra.
 If needed, the catheter is moved to fill the bladder.
-The patient is instructed to urinate while several more X-rays are taken.
+The patient is instructed to pass urine while many more X-rays are taken, which shows how the bladder empties and the urethra looks.

-For more information please visit our UrologyHealth.org article on retrograde urethrogram.
+For more details, please visit our web article on retrograde urethrogram.

 What is Ultrasonography